TheVoxSiren/voxsiren.net/README.md

 - [ ] Have correct CSP, needs updating of the scrollreveal.js https://github.com/jlmakes/scrollreveal/pull/431 to remove unsafe-inline from style-src
 - [x] Only loading in lazy for offscreen images
 - [x] Automatically always use WEBP above png/jpg/jpeg.
-- [ ] Automatically serve AVIF before WEBP.
+- [x] Automatically make WEBP and AVIF.
 - [x] Specify exact dimenions for all images
 - [x] Have all code be valid and optimized and possible local files automatically stripped down of unused styles
 - [x] Generate XML sitemap on each commit for SEO.